DiffMu/DiffPrivacyInference.jl/docs/src/tutorial/03_flux_dp.md

 # [Learning MNIST, verified differentially private](@id fluxdp)
-We provide code for [a toy example](@ref) that trains a simple neural network modelled using the [Flux.jl machine learning library](https://github.com/FluxML/Flux.jl) to recognize handwritten digits.
+We provide code for [a toy example](https://github.com/DiffMu/DiffPrivacyInference.jl/blob/main/example/flux_dp.jl) that trains a simple neural network modelled using the [Flux.jl machine learning library](https://github.com/FluxML/Flux.jl) to recognize handwritten digits.
 Our typechecker can verify that the function doing the gradient descent for training satisfies given differential privacy bounds.
 We walk through most of the code here.

 ## Noisy gradient descent, implemented in the [`flux_dp.jl`](https://github.com/DiffMu/DiffPrivacyInference.jl/blob/main/test/flux_dp/flux_dp.jl) file
 This file contains an implementation of noisy gradient descent, guided by the example in section 5.6 of the [duet paper](https://arxiv.org/abs/1909.02481).

 The file defines a module to ensure a seperate scope.
-Further, we `use` the `DiffPrivacyInference` module to have access to builtins within this module.
+Further, we `use` the `DiffPrivacyInference` module to have access to our [builtins](@ref) within this module.
 ```julia
 module FluxDP
 using DiffPrivacyInference